-The basic mechanics of the best VPN are the same whether you pay for the service or not.
+The basic mechanics of a VPN are the same whether you pay for the service or not.
 They mask your IP address and encrypt your data, making it almost impossible to snoop on your internet sessions.
-However, free services are often restricted and don’t enable complex features like torrenting support.
+However, free VPN services are often restricted and don’t enable complex features like torrenting support.

-Generally, a free VPN won’t give you anywhere close to the functionality of a paid-for service, especially when it comes to streaming and data allowances.
+Generally, a free service won’t give you anywhere close to the functionality of the best VPN, especially when it comes to streaming and data allowances.
 But there are some things they can do, and occasional users might find them helpful.